chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 Use of `guard_interpreter` for the `powershell_script` resource addresses [CHEF-4553](https://tickets.opscode.com/browse/CHEF-4553).
-Without `guard_interpreter`, a user of the `powershell_script` resource who would like to use the same PowerShell language in the expression passed to the guard resors to the following cumbersome solution:
+Without `guard_interpreter`, a user of the `powershell_script` resource who would like to use the same PowerShell language in the expression passed to the guard resource to the following cumbersome solution:

 ```ruby